hBulldozer/dozer/DOZER_POOL_MANAGER_MIGRATION.md

 - **Prices Router:** Mixed approach - new methods use contract, legacy methods still use database
 - **Add Liquidity:** ✅ Complete - Transaction execution and quoting fully migrated to DozerPoolManager
 - **Remove Liquidity:** ⚠️ Transaction execution migrated but missing API endpoints for quoting
+- **User Position Fetching:** ✅ Complete - All components migrated to use DozerPoolManager procedures
 - **Individual Token Pages:** ✅ Now using symbol-based URLs and contract data via `bySymbolDetailed` procedure
 - **Individual Pool Pages:** ✅ Now using symbol-based URLs and contract data via `bySymbolId` procedure
 - **Static Generation:** ✅ Updated to use contract-based prefetching for pool and token pages